siyue-zhang/DiffEmbed/README.md

 ## TheoremAug

-This augmentation dataset is constructed by us using GPT4o-mini.
+This augmentation dataset for the reasoning-intensive retrieval task (e.g., searching math and physics solutions) is constructed using GPT4o-mini.
 We prompt the LLM to generate question-solution pairs related to a given list of theorems.
 Theorems include math, physics, finance, and code.
 The dataset is available at Huggingface [samaya-ai/msmarco-w-instructions](https://huggingface.co/datasets/samaya-ai/msmarco-w-instructions/viewer/default/train?row=1).

 <p align="center">
   <img src="https://github.com/siyue-zhang/diffusion_embedder/blob/master/assets/gen.png" width="80%" alt="gen"/>